Jordan Larson

-Jordan Quinn Larson (born October 16, 1986) is an American volleyball player and a three-time Olympic medalist.
-Larson won gold with the national team at the 2014 World Championship, the Rimini Volleyball Nations League, and the 2020 Tokyo Summer Olympics, silver at the 2012 London Summer Olympics, and bronze at the 2016 Rio Olympic Games.
-Her 2020 Olympics win allowed her to complete the trifecta of winning an Olympic bronze, silver, and gold medal.
+Jordan Quinn Larson (born October 16, 1986) is an American professional volleyball player who plays as an outside hitter for the United States women's national volleyball team.
+A four-time Olympian, Larson earned the USA its first-ever gold in women's volleyball at the 2020 Summer Olympics.
+She also has two silver medals from the 2012 and 2024 Summer Olympics and a bronze medal from the 2016 Summer Olympics.

-Career

-High school

-Larson was born in Fremont, Nebraska and played high school volleyball for Logan View High School in Hooper, Nebraska.
+With a career spanning more than 15 years, Larson is considered one of the best players in the history of USA volleyball.

+Early life

+Larson was born in Fremont, Nebraska to Kae and Kevin Larson.
+Her parents separated when she was three years old, and she and her mother subsequently moved to Hooper to move in with her stepfather, Pat Clough.
+She began playing volleyball in eighth grade.
 She was named to the Super-State first team in her last three seasons.
-In 2003, she had 15.08 kills per game to set a Class C1 state record and led LVHS to the state finals.
+In 2003, she had 15.08 kills per game to set a Class C1 state record and led Logan View High School to the state finals.
 In 2004, as a senior, she set a C1 record with 501 kills, and Logan View made it to the Class C1 state semifinals.
 She was named Nebraska Gatorade High School Player of the Year.

 Larson played for the Nebraska Juniors at the USA Junior Olympic Girls' Volleyball Championship in 2003, 2004, and 2005.
-She was an All-American selection all three years.
+She was selected as an All-American all three years.

+When Larson was in high school, her mother was diagnosed with breast cancer.
+She died seven years later in 2009.

-College
+College career

 Larson started her college volleyball career at the University of Nebraska in 2005.
 That year, she was named the American Volleyball Coaches Association Central Region Freshman of the Year and the Big 12 Conference Freshman of the Year.
 She also helped the Huskers finish second in the NCAA Women's Volleyball Championship.
 In 2006, she led the Huskers to the national title and was named to the AVCA All-America First Team.
 In 2007, she made the AVCA All-America Third Team.
 In 2008, as a senior, she was named to the AVCA All-America First Team.
 She was also chosen as the Big 12 Player of the Year and the league's defensive player of the year; it was the first time that a player achieved both in the same year.
 Over her four-year college career, Larson had a total of 1,600 kills and 1,410 digs.